joergkrause/nyaf/README.md

 ## Events

 Events are defined by a special instruction.
-The are attached to `document` object, regardless the usage.
+They are attached to `document` object, regardless the usage.

 ### n-on-[event]